hayyaun/kids/README.md

 | Sepehrad         | ❶❷ +10    |         |       |       | 10    |
 | Barsam           | ❶ +5      |         |       | +2    | 7     |
 | Sam Rezaei.      | ❶ +5      |         |       |       | 5     |

-> People with more than 1000 ⭐ are too overqualified for joining final Game Project.